andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 Event Send
 ~~~~~~~~~~

-We start with the notion of when a event receive call is statisfied.
+We start with the notion of when a event receive call is satisfied.
 The
 requirements for both send and receive depend on such satisfaction.

 ``satisfied(task,out,sat)``